Skip to content

 Python

-# importing pandas as pd import pandas as pd # dictionary of lists dict = {'name':["aparna", "pankaj", "sudhir", "Geeku"], 'degree': ["MBA", "BCA", "M.Tech", "MBA"], 'score':[90, 40, 80, 98]} # creating a dataframe from a dictionary df = pd.DataFrame(dict) print(df)
+import pandas as pd dict = {'name':["aparna", "pankaj", "sudhir", "Geeku"], 'degree': ["MBA", "BCA", "M.Tech", "MBA"], 'score':[90, 40, 80, 98]} df = pd.DataFrame(dict) print(df)

 Output:

-Now we apply iterrows() function in order to get a each element of rows.
+Here we apply iterrows() function in order to get a each element of rows.

 Python

-# importing pandas as pd import pandas as pd # dictionary of lists dict = {'name':["aparna", "pankaj", "sudhir", "Geeku"], 'degree': ["MBA", "BCA", "M.Tech", "MBA"], 'score':[90, 40, 80, 98]} # creating a dataframe from a dictionary df = pd.DataFrame(dict) # iterating over rows using iterrows() function for i, j in df.iterrows(): print(i, j) print()
+import pandas as pd dict = {'name':["aparna", "pankaj", "sudhir", "Geeku"], 'degree': ["MBA", "BCA", "M.Tech", "MBA"], 'score':[90, 40, 80, 98]} df = pd.DataFrame(dict) for i, j in df.iterrows(): print(i, j) print()

 Output:

-Iterating over Columns
+2. Iterating Over Columns

 In order to iterate over columns, we need to create a list of dataframe columns and then iterating through that list to pull out the dataframe columns.